codewars/docs/content/authoring/kata/create-first-kata.md

 ### Ask for a review of your draft

 Drafts of kata cannot be found and searched for, but can be accessed by other users with direct links.
 You can share the link to your not yet published kata with others, and they will be able to read the description, train on the kata, and provide some feedback, before getting a chance to downvote it.
-Sharing a link to a draft is a very good vay to get quick feedback about the most obvious problems.
+Sharing a link to a draft is a very good way to get quick feedback about the most obvious problems.

 ## After publishing